jayleeman12/Hafifot/learning_python.md

 In addition, you need to be familiar with APIs, HTTP and REST.
 ### FTP Server

+**Design/SOLID Notes:** The file storage implemenation should be configured - when booting the server I should be able to choose `file_store: OS/ObjectStorage/Proxy` (no need to implement more than just one, just support the concept).
+This includes reading and writing files.

 1. **Python Accessibility** - Write a simple FTP server, accessible via python code (no need for an HTTP API or a CLI).
 The server should allow getting the files on the server, getting a specific file, storing a new file
 2. **REST API** - Expose the functionality through a REST API (use a library of your choice).
 Should expose a /files endpoint with support for POST, GET, DELETE, PUT
 ### Coronavirus Collisions